classico-trad-ecletico/comparative-histories/chapter.md

 attempted to break free from synthesis by shunning the narrative unity provided by coherent authorship in favor of isolated chapters written by specialists.
-This is unusual in the textbook genre and found more often in *Companions* [@mallgrave:2017companions], although the SmartHistory project *Reframing Art History* is another, promising example of this approach [@reframing:2022].
+This is unusual in the textbook genre and found more often in *Companions* [@mallgrave:2017companions], although Lauren Kilroy-Ewbank's *Reframing Art History* is another, promising example of this approach [@kilroy-ewbank:2022reframing].
 However, critical history of architecture today functions in a broad landscape where it interacts with other disciplinary fields.
 The points of contact between these disciplines